mstenq/yelp_camp/readme.md

 # Yelp-Camp

+### Tutorial Source Code

+Source code for tutorials can be found here [webdevbootcamp](https://ide.c9.io/learnwithcolt/webdevbootcamp)

 ### Running Server

 You can start the server by running the folowing command.

     nodemon app.js -e js,html

+This will monitor all change to javascript and html files, and restart the server on any changes.

 ### Saving to GIT